 This is a great tool to enable you to write on your pottery or you can use it to outline, draw, doodle and decorate your piece.
 The writer/detailer has a metal tip and cap or you can use a pin in the top to prevent clogging.

-It will come with about an inch of black paint which will go a long way.
+It will come with black paint which will go a long way.
 If you prefer another colour then select it below.
-Also if you want it half full or full then you can select that option but you'll be surprised how far an inch will go.
 Please be aware that lighter colours may not show up too well, however if you make a mistake it's easier to get them off.
 Dark colours can be hard to remove.

 If you don't feel confident about using one then you can select the option for us to do the writing for you instead.